 Following two train derailments that led to fires and oil spills in Saskatchewan, the federal government announced in February 2020, that trains hauling more than 20 cars carrying dangerous goods, including crude oil and diluted bitumen, would be subject to reduced speed limits.
-The order was updated in early April and will remain in place until permanent rule changes are approved.
+The order was updated in early April 2020 and will remain in place until permanent rule changes are approved.
 As a result, trains subject to the order will be required to adhere to the reduced speed limits announced in February 2020 within metropolitan areas, with further mandatory speed reductions applying outside of metropolitan areas during winter months (November 15 to March 15).
+As of February 2024, no permanent rules have been approved.